Technology and the Game

 Fans are certainly aware of how technology has changed their experience of watching games.
 They may not always notice, though, how technology has changed the game itself — for the betterment of the league, coaches and players, and even the fans.

-Television isn’t the only technology to have affected the game.
-Advancements have allowed the NFL to evaluate and improve officiating and protect players.
+Television is not the only technology to have affected the game.
+Advancements have allowed the NFL to evaluate and improve officiating and protect players from unnecessary risk.
 Technology helps players and teams communicate and gives coaches the tools needed to create game plans and to adjust them on the fly.

 It speeds up the pace of games, ensures that each contest runs fairly and smoothly and improves the fan experience — for those watching on television and those at the games.

-State-of-the-art technology powers the command center the league uses to monitor games and evaluate its officials, drives the instant replay system that assists officials in getting calls right, and enables the wireless communications coaches, players and officials use during games.
+State-of-the-art technology powers the Art McNally GameDay Central, where the league uses to monitor games and evaluate its officials, drives the instant replay system that assists officials in getting calls right.
+Similar technology enables the wireless communications coaches, players and officials use during games.

 Technology provides players with electronic playbooks and position-specific game film on club-provided tablets.
 As the game unfolds, coaches can dissect opponents’ offense and defense on league-provided tablets.

-Technology also helps better protect the players.
-Its impact is felt in sturdier playing surfaces and more advanced pads and helmets.
+Technology also helps better protect the players from unnecessary risk.
+Its impact is felt in consistent playing surfaces and more advanced pads and helmets.
 It allows teams to keep electronic medical records to better treat players and allows certified athletic trainers to use video to spot possible concussions and other potential injuries during games.

-All of this technology presents challenges for NFL Football Operations staff.
-This is particularly demanding on gameday, when it all must operate smoothly for a fast-paced, time-sensitive, live event that at best is unpredictable and is sometimes played in bad weather.
-Making it all work requires attention to detail and the technical knowledge to troubleshoot on the fly.
+This technology also presents challenges for NFL Football Operations staff.
+It can be particularly demanding on gameday, when it all must operate smoothly for a fast-paced, time-sensitive, live event that at best is unpredictable and is sometimes played in inclement weather.
+Making it all work requires attention to detail and the technical knowledge to troubleshoot promptly.

-Game Operations staff must check every system before a game, identify and prevent radio frequency conflicts, and address technological problems, even as the action continues.
-A tremendous amount of coordination is required — not only internally, but also with teams, broadcasters, stadium staff and emergency services.
+Game Operations staff are responsible to ensure that each system is operational before a game, identify and address potential violations or conflicts, and address technological problems, even as the action continues.
+A vast amount of coordination is required — not only internally, but also with teams, broadcasters, game day and stadium staff and emergency services.

 The experiment with electronic coach-to-player communications began in 1956.
-According to the that’s when Ohio inventors John Campbell and George Sarles presented Hall of Fame coach of the Cleveland Browns with a radio receiver they had developed.
+According to the Pro Football Hall of Fame, that is when Ohio inventors John Campbell and George Sarles presented Hall of Fame coach Paul Brown of the Cleveland Browns with a radio receiver they had developed.
 They suggested Brown place the device in the quarterback’s helmet and relay calls to him directly, rather than sending in plays with substitute players.

 Brown first used the system secretly in an exhibition game against the Detroit Lions.
-The Lions’ coaching staff noticed that Brown wasn’t substituting players as he usually did, and eventually spotted the transmitter behind a wooden light post on the sideline.
+The Lions’ coaching staff noticed that Brown was not substituting players as he usually did, and eventually spotted the transmitter behind a wooden light post on the sideline.

 In 1994, with coaches still using hand signals and player substitutions to call plays, the NFL approved a new version of the system, available to all teams.
 Once again, coaches could communicate directly with quarterbacks between plays.